Julienne Irwin: Early life

-School is such an integral part of my life.
-I really think it has molded me into who I am today.

-2007: America's Got Talent
+America's Got Talent (2007)

-As in the previous year, the show consisted of a nationwide search, through thousands of applicants all competing for the top one million dollar prize.

-Irwin first auditioned in New York, with an a cappella rendition of "How Do I Live" (LeAnn Rimes) by Diane Warren.
-The judges unanimously praised her raw talent and invited her to the Las Vegas callbacks.
+The second season of America's Got Talent featured a nationwide search among thousands of applicants competing for a one million dollar prize.
+Irwin auditioned in New York with an a cappella rendition of "How Do I Live" (LeAnn Rimes), written by Diane Warren.
+The judges unanimously praised her raw talent and advanced her to the Las Vegas callbacks.

-In subsequent shows, Irwin performed individual songs and passed through to the next round as follows:
+Irwin advanced through the competition with the following performances: